-ARM’s Digital Signal Controllers, Cortex-M4, Cortex-M33 and Cortex-M7, address the need for high-performance generic code processing, as well as digital signal processing applications.
+Arm’s Digital Signal Controllers, the Cortex-M4, Cortex-M7, Cortex-M33 and Cortex-M35P processors, address the need for high-performance generic code processing, as well as digital signal processing applications.

-The addition of DSP extensions to the Thumb instruction set, as defined in ARM’s architecture ARMv7-M, ARMv8-M and the optional floating-point unit (FPU), are designed to improve the performance of numerical algorithms.
-In addition, they provide the opportunity to perform signal processing operations directly on the Cortex-M4/M33/M7, while maintaining the ease of use of the Cortex-M programmer’s model.
+The addition of DSP extensions to the Thumb instruction set and the optional floating-point unit (FPU), are designed to improve the performance of numerical algorithms.
+In addition, they provide the opportunity to perform signal processing operations directly on the Cortex-M4, Cortex-M7, Cortex-M33 and Cortex-M35P processors, while maintaining the ease of use of the Cortex-M programmer’s model.

 Wide range of DSP and SIMD instructions

-The Cortex-M4/M33/M7 provide SIMD instructions that operate on 8-or 16-bit integers.
-All registers are still 32-bits wide, but the SIMD instructions operate on 2 x 16-bit values or 4 x 8-bit values at a time within a 32-bit register.
+The Cortex-M4, Cortex-M7, Cortex-M33 and Cortex-M35P processors provide SIMD instructions that operate on 8-or 16-bit integers.
+All registers are still 32-bits wide, but the SIMD instructions operate on 2 x 16-bit values or 4 x 8-bit values at the same time within a 32-bit register.

 Instructions that work on 8- or 16-bit data types are useful for processing data such as video or audio, as they do not require full 32-bit precision.
 The SIMD instructions allow these 2x16-bit or4x8-bit operations to be performed in parallel.

-The CMSIS-DSP library is a suite of common signal processing and mathematical functions that have been optimized for Cortex-M4, Cortex-M7 and Cortex-M33 processors.
-The library is freely available as part of the CMSIS release from ARM and includes all source code.
+The CMSIS-DSP library is a suite of common signal processing and mathematical functions that have been optimized for Cortex-M4, Cortex-M7, Cortex-M33 and Cortex-M35P processors.
+The library is freely available as part of the CMSIS release from Arm and includes all source code.

 The functions in the library are divided into several categories:

 - Basic math functions, such as Vector Dot Product, Vector Multiply, Vector Addition